juanmcasillas/ArduSpinner/README.md

 Uncomment `//#define RELASE 1` if you want debug output to the Serial Monitor (at 115200 bauds)

+### ArduspinnerButton

+The same version as before, but uses the `PIN 4` (connected to `SW` pin in the rotary).
+The sketch reads the button, and If single click, sends a mouse click for the `LEFT` button.
+If double clicked, sends a mouse click for the `RIGHT` button.

 ## Tests

 In `dev/` folder you could find some tests.
 They are created to test some functionality.
 Just for reference.